-Indústrias Romi S.A.
-(Parent) and its subsidiaries (jointly referred to as "Company" or "Consolidated"), listed on the "New Market" of B3 S.A. - Brasil, Bolsa, Balcão, since March 23, 2007, and headquartered in Santa Bárbara d'Oeste, São Paulo, are engaged in the manufacture and sale of capital goods in general, including machine tools, plastic injection molding machines, industrial equipment and accessories, tools, castings and parts, as well as providing system analysis and developing data processing software related to the production, sale, and use of machine tools and plastic injectors; the manufacture and sale of rough cast parts and machined cast parts; the export, import and representation on its own account or on behalf of third parties; and the provision of related services.
-It also holds interest in other companies as a partner, shareholder or member in other civil or business entities, business ventures of any nature, in Brazil or abroad, as well as the management of its own and/or third-party assets.
+Romi S.A.
+(Parent) and its subsidiaries (jointly referred to as "Company" or "Consolidated"), listed on the "New Market" of B3 S.A. - Brasil, Bolsa, Balcão, since March 23, 2007, and based in Santa Bárbara d'Oeste, São Paulo, are engaged in the assembly and sale of capital goods in general, including machine tools, plastic injection molding machines, industrial equipment and accessories, tools, castings and parts, as well as providing system analysis and developing data processing software related to the production, sale, and use of machine tools and plastic injectors; the manufacture and sale of rough cast parts and machined cast parts; export and import, and representation on its own account or on behalf of third parties, and the provision of related services.
+It also holds investments in other companies as a partner, shareholder or member in other civil or business entities, business ventures of any nature, in Brazil or abroad, and manages its own and/or third-party assets.